In this article

 This strategy uses artificial intelligence (AI) and machine learning (ML) systems to analyze a wealth of data, including users' browsing habits, purchase history, and product preferences.

 Over time, the system leverages this data to refine its approach, achieving a deeper understanding of personalization.
-This continuous learning process allows it to adapt to each user's unique interests, making its suggestions more accurate and personal, thereby improving the overall shopping experience.
+This continuous learning process allows it to adapt to each user's unique interests, and it also helps to improve the overall shopping experience.

 This can lead to: